FRANKENSTEIN MEAT GRINDER

 sprocket teeth, this definitely will not be OSHA compliant!

 large cuts of meat into the grinder.
+When I grind my next deer, I

 I wired an on/off switch to the motor and secured the switch box to